MHenderson/MHenderson/README.md

 ## Python

 I am also developing Python packages [{listcolouring}](https://github.com/MHenderson/listcolouring) for list-colourings of graphs, [{ryser}](https://github.com/MHenderson/ryser) for modelling completion and embedding problems for partial latin squares as list-colouring problems and [{vizing}](https://github.com/MHenderson/vizing) for list-colouring via constraint modelling.

-Use of these packages is demonstrated in these repositories:

 | Repository                                                                           | Description                                                                          |
 |:------------------------------------------------------------------------------------:|--------------------------------------------------------------------------------------|